-Figure E.1: Example disaggregation for Sa(1.0s) at the Van Nuys site discussed in Chapter six (USGS 2002).
+Fig. E.1 Example disaggregation for Sa(1.0s) at Van Nuys site discussed in Chapter 6 (USGS 2002)

 In order to develop the true distribution of conditional spectra, one should consider a weighted combination of conditional spectra from each possible $(M, R, \varepsilon)$ triplet, where the weights are assigned according to the probability of that triplet causing the target $Sa(T_1)$ value to be exceeded (these probabilities are readily available from standard PSHA disaggregation).
 Consider n possible $(M, R, \varepsilon)$ values, denoted $(M_i, R_i, \varepsilon_i)$ , with associated probability $p_i$ .
 That is